wp-plugins/wp-helpers/readme.txt

 == Changelog ==

 = 1.4.6 =
-* NEW: Show All WordPress settings.
+* NEW: Expose the hidden WordPress settings page.
 * ENHANCED: Nice new update message.
 * FIX: "Change Howdy" markup is now correct.
 * FIX: 503 response for Maintenance mode.